 Dan then honed his craft as a professional Brewer at Rock Bottom Pittsburgh under the watchful eye of Brewmaster Matthew Carroll.
 He was the assistant Brewer at Rock Bottom for over four years.
 Now he is ready to bring his experience to Gettysburg and spread his wings!

-Dan’s favorite things to do outside of the Brewery is spending time with his high school sweetheart wife, hunting, watching NASCAR, and especially playing paintball as a member of the Whiskey Squad Paintball Team.
+Dan’s favorite things to do outside of the Brewery is spending time trying products, hunting, watching NASCAR, and especially playing paintball as a member of the Whiskey Squad Paintball Team.

 W. H. Monfort Farm